-The 100-meter (328-feet) long tapestry is housed in the castle in a dimly lit gallery which takes your eyes some minutes to get used to.
-The low lighting protects the vegetable dyes of the red, blue and gold woollen threads, and they are amazingly vivid.
+The 100-meter (328-feet) long tapestry is housed in the castle in a dimly lit gallery, which takes your eyes some minutes to get used to.
+The low lighting protects the vegetable dyes of the red, blue, and gold woolen threads, and they are amazingly vivid.
 It also sets the atmosphere for what will be a visit you will remember for the glorious richness, and frightening, grotesque scenes of the Apocalypse.

-The story is divided into six ‘chapters’, following the last chapter of the New Testament of St. John about the Apocalypse.
-In a series of prophetic visions, it tells of the return of Christ, his victory over evil, and the end of the world with its various signs in the sky, horrors and persecutions.
+The story is divided into six ‘chapters,’ following the last chapter of the New Testament of St. John about the Apocalypse.
+In a series of prophetic visions, it tells of the return of Christ, his victory over evil, and the end of the world with its various signs in the sky, horrors, and persecutions.
 Each of the six chapters has a figure seated on a dais reading the ‘Revelations’ that are depicted in the scenes which follow.

 It’s an extraordinary piece of art, quite chilling in some scenes, like those depicting the monster with seven heads.
 But while it was meant to convey the power of God, it was also a political statement.
-The tapestry was designed and woven during the Hundred Years War between the English and the French which took place intermittently between 1337 and 1453.
+The tapestry was designed and woven during the Hundred Years War between the English and the French, which took place intermittently between 1337 and 1453.

-So throughout there are indications of that long series of wars.
+So throughout, there are indications of that long series of wars.
 For the citizens of the time, the allusions were obvious.
-For instance in the chapter where the dragon acknowledges the supremacy of the monster, he hands over a French fleur-de-lys, the symbol of France to the old and dreaded enemy.
-It comes from Revelations 12:1-2:
+For instance, in the chapter where the dragon acknowledges the supremacy of the monster, he hands over a French fleur-de-lys, the symbol of France to the old and dreaded enemy.
+It comes from Revelations 12:1-2—

-Tip: If you can, either read Revelations before you go so you’re familiar with the story, or find a shortened version and take it with you.
+Tip: If you can, either read Revelations before you go so you’re familiar with the story or find a shortened version and take it with you.
 It gives you a far greater understanding of the bloody warfare you see in this extraordinary work.

 A Bit of History

 At first, it was hung in the cathedral of Angers on major festival days.
 But during the French Revolution, the tapestry was cut into pieces for its protection and given to different people.
 After the Revolution, a Canon of the cathedral gathered the pieces back (all apart from 16 which have never been recovered and were probably destroyed), and the tapestry was restored between 1843 and 1870.

-Last entrance 45 min before closing time
+- Last entrance 45 minutes before closing time

-January 1, May 1, November 1, November 11 and December 25
+January 1, May 1, November 1, November 11, and December 25

-Adult 8.50 euros; 18-25 years old free for citizens of an EU country; under 18s free
+Adult 8.50 euros; 18 to 25 years old free for citizens of an EU country; under 18 free